Senior Specialist for Climate Change and Resilience, United Nations Industrial Development Organization (UNIDO)| Dec 2018

-- Working with the department of PTC/AGR to develop a positioning and strategy paper as well as a paper to be used as a reference for UNIDO on global environmental issues in the framework of the GEF Programming directions.
+- Developed the positioning and strategy paper for UNIDO's PTC/AGR and a reference paper for UNIDO to address global environmental issues in the framework of the GEF-7 programming directions.

 - Moderated UNIDO's side event titled "Clean, Cool, Clever: Food strategies and cold chain concept to increase resilience to climate change" at the sixth GEF assembly in Da Nang, Vietnam.

 Expert Reviewer for Second Order Draft of the IPCC Special Report on Climate Change and Land (SRCCL)| January 2019

 - The Government and Expert Review of the SRCCL Second Order Draft (SOD) of the IPCC ensures a balanced and comprehensive assessment of the relevant scientific, technical and socioeconomic literature.
 Reviewers encompassing the range of scientific, technical and socio-economic views, expertise, and geographical representation contribute to this process.
 I served as an Expert Reviewer for the Second Order Draft of the IPCC Special Report on Climate Change and Land (SRCCL).